Welcome, new managers!

 - Use inclusive words like “we” to show that you’re part of the team, not above it.

-- Ask for feedback and take action quickly where change is needed.
+- Collect continuous feedback from your team and take action quickly where change is needed.

 - Be yourself - people respond best to authenticity.